toybreaker/jeancouteau/_articles/the-dirty-tricks-of-balinese-love .md

 After several visits to a few well-selected mediums, with incense and ‘ancestors’ coming down through the medium’s mouth, it was ‘discovered’ that Ketut’s wife was actually a witch.

-She had caused her husband’s new.born child’s death by cutting the umbilical cord.
+She had caused her husband’s newborn child’s death by cutting the umbilical cord.

 Beyond that, it was later revealed, she had also caused all the mishaps that had hit the family in recent years.

 Of course!
 It is no surprise, I must say, that Ketut never goes back home anymore: he is the real victim.

 Poor boy!
-As for the wife, having become a leak through the sacriﬁce of a child –because of course she went to the temple of death (_Pura Dalem_) to perform the right rituals to Durga the destroyer—she is now ﬁnished.
+As for the wife, having become a leak through the sacrifice of a child – because of course she went to the temple of death (_Pura Dalem_) to perform the right rituals to Durga the destroyer—she is now finished.

 She has become a social outcast in her village.
 But does she deserve it?
 Ah!
 Women!